-Garbage Collection and Recycling details can be found below for Darlington Point and Coleambally.
+Domestic garbage collection and recycling details can be found here for Darlington Point, Coleambally and Jerilderie.

 All three communities within Murrumbidgee Council are accessible via car travelling on the Kidman Way.
 The Newell Highway also runs through the township of Jerilderie.
 Griffith Regional Airport is only a short car trip from Darlington Point and provides flights direct to and from Sydney.
 A bus/train service is available through V/Line from Melbourne and Transport NSW from Sydney